 Females of the non-gift-giving species showed strong attractions towards the gifts - whereas females of the gift-giving species showed weak ones.
 When the gifts were consumed by females of the non-gift-giving species, their remating was delayed "significantly".
 In contrast - when females of the gift-giving species were deprived of gifts during mating, "there was no difference in their propensity to remate relative to females permitted to consume a food gift".

 In terms of genetic fitness in polyandrous species, the delay of female remating is an advantage to males but a disadvantage to females.
 Delaying female remating reduces the probability that females will combine their genes with high(er) quality male genes (or combine them with a greater variety of male genes which maximizes the probability of their genes proliferating).
-Over a female's reproductive lifetime, slowing down her remating lowers her reproductive output and shifts the genetic profile of her offspring.
-By a multiplier effect on other females, slowing down female remating lowers the reproductive output and shifts the genetic environment of the population.
+Over a female's reproductive lifetime, decreasing her remating rate lowers her reproductive output and shifts the genetic profile of her offspring.
+By a multiplier effect on other females, slowing-down female remating lowers the reproductive output and shifts the genetic environment of the population.
 Such outcomes may shape the evolutionary trajectory of an entire species - unless the male-fitness-driven consequences of gift acceptance are "chased away" by concealed ("cryptic") female counter-measures.

 Below are excerpts from: Cryptic Sexual Conflict in Gift-Giving Insects: Chasing the Chase-Away